vitejs/vite/docs/guide/build.md

 You can specify custom targets via the [`build.target` config option](/config/#build-target), where the lowest target is `es2015`.

-Note that Vite only handles syntax transforms and **does not cover polyfills**.
-You can check out [Polyfill.io](https://polyfill.io/v3/) to build custom polyfill bundles.
+Note that Vite only handles syntax transforms and **does not cover polyfills by default**.
+You can check out [Polyfill.io](https://polyfill.io/v3/) or use[create-polyfill-service-url](https://www.npmjs.com/package/create-polyfill-service-url) to automatically generate polyfill bundles.

 Legacy browsers _can_ be supported via plugins that post-process the build output for compatibility (e.g. [`@rollup/plugin-babel`](https://github.com/rollup/plugins/tree/master/packages/babel) + [`@babel/preset-env`](https://babeljs.io/docs/en/babel-preset-env) + [SystemJS](https://github.com/systemjs/systemjs)).
 This is not a built-in feature, but there is plan to provide an official plugin that automatically emits a separate legacy bundle.